 - 1. Interpret the concept of management, leadership and motivation - 2.
 Understand and apply the basic concepts of accounting. - 3.
 Prepare the final accounts of business. - 4.
 Summarize the process of accounting. - 5.
-Provide the ability to solve complex accounting problems including analysis, interpretation, and communication of results.
+Develop skill in the area of accounting software.